reliv/zf2-elfinder/README.md

 using the defaults this URL is `http://yourdomain.com/elfinder/standalone`

 #### CkEditor
-To add ElFinder to CKEditor simply add the route to the explore window to your CkEditors config.
+To add ElFinder to CKEditor add the route to the explore window to CkEditors config.
 This can be done when your initializing your editor or simply by adding this to the CkEditor's global config file.
 By default the config file is located in CkEditors main folder `path/to/ckeditor/config.js`.

 Add the following lines to CkEditor's config

 ```javascript